Privatehive/gcp-hosted-github-runner/README.md

 #### New VM Instance not starting (but a lot of instances are already running)

 You exceeded your projects vCPU limit for the machine type in the region or for all regions.
 You may find an error log message in the Cloud Run logs stating `Machine Type vCPU quota exceeded for region`.
 Request a quota increase from google customer support for the project.

+#### Nothing happens at all

+Have a look in the Logs of the Cloud Run.